The Marne: Home Before the Leaves Fall: Reception

+Writing for The Pouch, Nicholas Ulanov gave the game a rating of only 2 out of 5, calling it "Boring, unrealistic, and all the other bad things that go along with World War I games."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted the "Quick set-up, easy to play, rather simple map, and not a very large number of units, so one of the shorter games (3–4 hours)."
 Palmer concluded, "The lack of complexity makes it perhaps a little too straightforward to attract great interest."